Don't Come Around Here No More

-"Don't Come Around Here No More" is a song written by Tom Petty of Tom Petty and the Heartbreakers and David A. Stewart of Eurythmics.
+"Don't Come Around Here No More" is a song written by Tom Petty of Tom Petty and the Heartbreakers and Dave Stewart of Eurythmics.
 It was released in February 1985 as the lead single from Tom Petty and the Heartbreakers' Southern Accents album.

 Background and writing

 The original inspiration was a romantic encounter that producer David A. Stewart of Eurythmics had with Stevie Nicks of Fleetwood Mac.
-On The Howard Stern Show, Stewart explained that the title's phrase was actually uttered by Nicks.
+The collaboration was arranged by Petty after he suggested that Nicks and Stewart collaborate on a song.
+Stewart explained on The Howard Stern Show that the title's phrase was uttered by Nicks.
 She had broken up with Eagles singer and guitarist Joe Walsh the night before, and invited Stewart to her place for a party after an early Eurythmics show in Los Angeles.
-Stewart did not know who she was at the time, but went anyway.
 When the partygoers all disappeared to a bathroom for a couple of hours to snort cocaine, he decided to go upstairs to bed.
-He woke up at 5 a.m. to find Nicks in his room trying on Victorian clothing and described the entire scenario as very much reminiscent of Alice in Wonderland.
-Later that morning, when Walsh came by to find Nicks, Stewart heard Nicks throw Walsh out, saying "Don't come around here no more."
+He woke up at 5 a.m. to find Nicks in the room trying on Victorian clothing and described the entire scenario as very much reminiscent of Alice in Wonderland.
+Soon after the encounter, Stewart recorded a demo of "Don't Come Around Here No More" on a Portastudio.
+At this stage, the song consisted of a drum machine, synthesizer, electric sitar, and no lyrics other than the title.

-According to Nicks, the song was originally written for her album Rock a Little, but she declined it after Petty performed the vocals for her, feeling she could not do the song justice.
+Jimmy Iovine suggested that Nicks sing on "Don't Come Around Here No More".
+According to Nicks, the song was originally written for her album Rock a Little.
+Stewart mentioned in his memoir that Nicks originally attempted to pair the song with lyrics from her notebook, but Iovine found them to be too Shakespearean.
+Nicks then left the recording session, prompting Iovine to invite Petty into the recording studio to complete the song.
+After writing some additional lyrics for the song, including "stop walking down my street" and "I'm giving up...on waiting any longer", the two assembled another demo that was more developed than what Stewart had originally created.
+Petty then offered to complete the song with the rest of the Heartbreakers at his garage in Encino, Los Angeles after the initial sessions had concluded at Sunset Sound Recorders.